StillLu/Research-Log/README.md

 1. **Papers**: Navigate to the `Papers/` folder to find summaries and key takeaways from influential papers.

-   - Example: Check `Papers/AI/LLMs/GPT-4_TechReport_Summary.md` for a breakdown of GPT-4 capabilities.

 2. **Notes**: Visit the `Notes/` directory for personal logs, brainstorming ideas, and conference notes.

-   - Example: `Notes/Conferences/NeurIPS_2024.md` has insights from NeurIPS sessions.

 3. **Code**: Explore the `Code/` folder to find implementations of AI models and experiments.

-   - Example: `Code/Medical_Applications/Model_Training/sepsis_prediction_model.py` contains a model for predicting sepsis.

-4. **Datasets**: Refer to `Datasets/` for details about the datasets used in experiments.

-   - Example: `Datasets/MIMIC-III_Info.md` provides information on the MIMIC-III dataset.

----

 ---